You've heard of modular homes; Minneapolis just got its first prefabricated apartment building

 "Inside you can see the kitchen flooring is in, the walls are painted.
 The light fixtures are in and the full kitchen and bath are installed.
 We have done as much as we can in the factory already," Lawrence said just as a semi-truck bed rolled up the street carrying the next "mod" pod to be hoisted into place.

-The commercial modular project is the first of two announced this month by the two-year old and Minneapolis-based Rise Modular.
-In two weeks, the company launches its second project, a seven-story $40 million modular apartment building in St. Paul that is being built in partnership with The Ackerberg Group, Northland Real Estate and Opus.
+The commercial modular project is the first of two announced this month by the two-year old Minneapolis-based Rise Modular.
+In two weeks, the company launches its second project, a seven-story, $40 million modular apartment building in St. Paul that is being built in partnership with the Ackerberg Group, Northland Real Estate and Opus.

-As for the Minneapolis project, it took Rise Modular three months to fabricate the 30 “Mod42” residential units inside the climate-controlled factory an hour south in the town of Owatonna.
+As for the Minneapolis project, it took Rise Modular three months to fabricate the 30 "Mod42" residential units inside the climate-controlled factory an hour south in Owatonna.

 With process kinks worked out, future builds should go much faster, said Dave Walock, vice president of construction and one of 60 Rise Modular employees.
 "This is a holistic approach to building.
 Something like this has been a long time in coming."